Governance

 This Annual Report identifies each Director with their biography, which outline the relevant skills, qualifications and previous roles that each have held.
 This demonstrates the adequacy of the Board and identifies any additional experience, skills, personal qualities, gender balance and capabilities necessary to deliver the strategy for the benefit of shareholders and shows how directors are maintaining their skill sets.

-The Director’s achieve this requirements through participation and reporting on activities outside of the Company to develop and maintain their skills.
-Participation in Continuing Professional Development courses to maintain professional qualifications and development of knowledge; industry and market forums; holding additional NED appointments to broaden knowledge, and engagement with bodies including the QCA and The Deloitte Academy are both monitored and actively encouraged.
+The Director’s achieve these requirements through participation and reporting on activities outside of the Company to develop and maintain their skills.
+Participation in Continuing Professional Development courses to maintain professional qualifications and development of knowledge; industry and market forums; holding additional independent appointments to broaden knowledge, and engagement with bodies including the QCA and The Deloitte Academy are both monitored and actively encouraged.
 The Group considers this approach compliant in this area to the Code.

 Principle 7